joffrey-bion/rol-automizer/README.md

         # number of attack sessions to perform
         sequence.nbOfAttacks=5

-3. You may now open your .rol file with the main program.
+3. You may now open your .rol file with the main program (right click > open with...)
 4. Enjoy the gold